ros-navigation/docs.nav2.org/tutorials/docs/intro_testing.rst

 we can use this to rewrite default parameters from the main ``params.yaml`` with a few easy steps.
 A small example for this can be seen in the last section ``Tips & Tricks for Writing Tests``.

-Now, we added a few parameters and made sure that the parameters for launching our nodes are all setup correctly.
+Now, we add a few parameters and make sure that the parameters for launching our nodes are all setup correctly.
 The next step involves dealing with ``pytest`` and testers.
 This code is from the same file as the ``RewrittenYaml()`` refers to.

 .. code-block:: python